Tiger Deck tigerwood

 Tigerwood is a marketing name.

-Prior to being called Tigerwood, Astronium had been used in the US for many years in cabinetry and most famously by Smith and Wesson for their highest quality hand gun grips but used the Mexican local name for the specie, Goncallo Alves.
+Prior to being called Tigerwood, Astronium had been used in the US for many years in cabinetry and, most famously, by Smith and Wesson for their high-quality hand gun grips.
+These grips were used with the local Spanish name for the specie, Goncallo Alves.